RT @Readnfindout: Hmmmm. SKYLINE looks like it might be good, apart from the whole War of the Worlds + Independence Day + Cloverfield th …

 "Mr Lucky", "The Night Stalker", "The Night Monster", and "Sucker Bet" are all available on iTunes!

-jimswainfan asked: Mr. Swain,
+jimswainfan said: Mr. Swain,

 Will your new books ever be available in print form?
 Even print-on-demand?
 As someone who has read each of your fiction books since "The Man Who Could Walk Through Wall," I would love to have a complete collection with the new ones.